manassaloi/manassaloi.github.io/_posts/2022-02-19-midwit-tragedy.markdown

 And that is the tragedy of us midwits.

-P.S If this post triggers you, then curb your urge to reply and argue.
+P.S If this post triggers you, then curb your urge to argue with me on Twitter.
 I probably don’t care about your opinion too.